lsm/genji/doc/app.md

 ```

-To make the app class more reusable, don't put any http stack object as the function argument (e.g. request/response object of node.js etc.).
+To make the app class more reusable, don't put any http stack object as the function argument
+(e.g. request/response object of node.js etc.).
 That will make you loose the flexiblity and coupled with http stack.
-Leave that job to `genji.Controller` to make you life easier.
+Leave that job to `genji.Site` to make you life easier.

 ### The `this` object